Frequently Asked Questions

 TO CHANGE YOUR EMAIL ADDRESS:

-For a list of the book titles (available May 28), go here:
+For a list of the book titles, go here:

 2. Online Class Registration and Class Selection Information

-Fall 2020 online writing class registration is open.
-Winter/Spring 2021 class registration opens:
+Summer 2021 online writing class registration is open.
+Fall 2021 class registration opens:

 Read descriptions of our classes.
 Scroll to see them.